mkasberg/3d-logo/README.md

 **Can't find an SVG with a good path?**

-If you're finding it difficult to extract a path from an SVG, you can create the path manually.
+If you're finding it difficult to work with an SVG, you can create the path manually.
 This works very well for geometric logos but can work for any logo if you use enough points.

 1. Import the logo into an image editor like the [GIMP](https://www.gimp.org/).
 2. Adjust the canvas size to 100x100.
 (Avoid distorting the logo while scaling it.
 You might need a combination of the scale tool and the resize canvas tool.)
 3. Use the measurement tools from your image editor to manually create a list of points for the perimeter of the shape you want.
+4. Save the path into the OpenSCAD file from commit d24344 in this repo.

 ----